hirosystems/docs/docs/build-apps/integrate-stacking.md

 ## Step 6: Display Stacking status

 With the completed transactions, Stacks tokens are locked up for the lockup duration.
-During that time, your application can display the following details: unlocking time, amount of Stacks locked, and bitcoin address used for rewards.
+During that time, your app can display the following details: unlocking time, amount of Stacks locked, and bitcoin address used for rewards.

 ```js
 const stackingStatus = await client.getStatus();